 Focus (on face or eyes) fast with precision when shooting in shallow depth of field;

 Document my children’s growth beyond still image.
 Video options like 4K, slow motion and video autofocus became important

 I had been eyeing on Sony mirrorless cameras for a while, but I didn’t pull the trigger after our first son.
-I was hesitant to invest in a new set of lenses, nor did I want to mount my Canon lenses with mounting adapter - which meant essentially I still had to carry the size and weight I didn’t want, and possibly having to sacrifice the focus speed.
+I was hesitant to invest in a new set of lenses, nor did I want to mount my Canon lenses with mounting adapter on a Sony camera - which meant essentially I still had to carry the size and weight I didn’t want, and possibly having to sacrifice the focus speed due to non-native lens on Sony.
 I also expected Canon to release a mirrorless with competitive technology as Sony, if not better.

 While the latter didn’t happen (until later last year), I invested in another piece of Canon equipment before our second son was born - I was such a loyal Canon fan for decades - Canon Powershot G7X MarkII.

 This camera was only a plus not a replacement.
 It was a great vlog camera (although I wasn’t a vlogger), and allowed me to shoot selfies with my kids - I was behind the camera most of the time but sometimes I really missed being in the same shot with them.
 But the image was nowhere near the professional portrait quality due to the lens limitation.
 So I still used Canon 5D Mark III with 24-70mm lens for photos.
 At this point, I still had to keep two cameras.